Intervention IP-059: SI! Program for Cardiovascular Health Promotion in Early Childhood

 Citations:

-- Peñalvo JL, Santos-Beneit G, Sotos-Prieto M, Bodega P, Oliva B, Orrit X, Rodríguez C, Fernández-Alvira JM, Redondo J, Vedanthan R, Bansilal S, Gómez E, Fuster V. The SI!
+Peñalvo JL, Santos-Beneit G, Sotos-Prieto M, Bodega P, Oliva B, Orrit X, Rodríguez C, Fernández-Alvira JM, Redondo J, Vedanthan R, Bansilal S, Gómez E, Fuster V. The SI!
 Program for Cardiovascular Health Promotion in Early Childhood: A Cluster-Randomized Trial.
 Journal of the American College of Cardiology.
 2015 Oct 6;66(14):1525-1534.
-PubMed DOI
+PubMed

 Yes